Diffajl/Linear-Function-Dete/README.md

-# Linear Function Detection
+# Linear Function Prediction

-A web application for detecting linear functions using a simple neural network.
+A web application for prediction linear functions using a simple neural network.

 ## Project Description